Jausmy/Healthcare/README.md

 -	KPI Analysis: We calculated key performance indicators (KPIs) such as total billing amount, average billing amount per visit, total medication cost, average medication cost, total treatment cost, average treatment cost, total insurance coverage, average insurance coverage, total out-of-pocket expenses, and average out-of-pocket expenses.
 This involved aggregating data from the Visits table and calculating relevant metrics to assess the financial performance of the healthcare centre.
 -	Trend Analysis: We analyzed trends in billing amounts and patient visits over time, specifically by month of the year.
 This involved aggregating data by month to identify any seasonal patterns or significant fluctuations in financial performance.
 -	Comparative Analysis: We compared financial performance and patient demographics across different categories such as gender, race, diagnosis, and city.
 This involved grouping data by these categories and calculating relevant KPIs to identify any disparities or significant differences in healthcare utilization and costs.
--	Diagnostic Analysis: This analysis was used to identify the root cause of the low billing amount in October.
-By examining various factors such as patient demographics, diagnoses, and service types, we aimed to understand the underlying reasons for the low financial performance in that specific month.

 ## Future Considerations for Data Analysis
 In the future, we can leverage additional data analysis techniques to further refine our understanding of the healthcare centre's performance and identify areas for improvement.
 These techniques include: